 Prior to this partnership with American Development Partners, the brand partnered with Sony Pictures for the animated film, Sausage Party.
 The brand also teamed up with Top Chef winner Ilan Hall to create “The Naughty Dog.”

 Do you think this restaurant will thrive in unfamiliar markets?
 Does America need an elevated hot dog concept?
-Stay tuned for the Fast Casual Nation episode on this brand coming soon.
+Watch the Fast Casual Nation episode on this brand above.